Climate Action Plan & Annual Progress

 Emergency Preparedness and Climate Change Impacts

 Emergency preparedness and understanding climate change impacts are crucial for the Municipality of the District of Lunenburg.
-As climate change continues to affect global weather patterns, coastal communities like Municipality are increasingly vulnerable to various risks.
+As climate change continues to affect global weather patterns, coastal communities like Municipality are increasingly vulnerable to a range of risks.

 Link to project: https://engage.modl.ca/emergency-preparedness-and-climate-change-impacts